 The P6 line was working flat out to produce around 800 a week.
 It was therefore apparent that Rover had sufficient basic new engine capacity available for the whole of their current range of cars.

-1968 was a year of change.
-In January it was announced that the Leyland Motor Corporation was merging with British Motor Holdings to form the British Leyland Motor Corporation, initially headed by Sir George Harriman and later by Sir Donald Stokes.
+However, 1968 proved to be a year of change – in January, it was announced that the Leyland Motor Corporation was merging with British Motor Holdings to form the British Leyland Motor Corporation (BLMC), initially headed by Sir George Harriman and later by Sir Donald Stokes.
 In April, the Rover 3500 was created by slotting in the V8 under the bonnet – the style remained almost unchanged (only an under-bumper air scoop gave the game away), but the driving experience changed remarkably.

 Although the Rover 3500 would initially only be available as an automatic, it still had the ability to cover the ground deceptively quickly.

-In mid-May BLMC officially came into existence, but Rover had no representatives on the main board, unlike Jaguar and Triumph.
+In mid-May BLMC officially came into existence, but Rover had no representatives on the main Board, unlike Jaguar and Triumph.
 In late September Jaguar announced the XJ6 saloon to instant acclaim.
-Such was the demand for the car that in order to free up capacity, Jaguar withdrew its now ageing 240/340 saloons, the final variation of the Mk2 from the market, thus removing some internal BLMC completion from Rover and Triumph.
-In fact the less than sparkling Jaguar XJ6 2.8-litre was only marginally more expensive than the Rover P6B 3500, and although the Jaguar was the car of the moment, the Rover may have been better value for money.
+Such was the demand for the car that in order to free up capacity, Jaguar withdrew its now ageing 240/340 saloons, the final variation of the Mk2 from the market, thus removing some internal BLMC competition from Rover and Triumph.
+In fact, the less than sparkling Jaguar XJ6 2.8-litre was only marginally more expensive than the Rover P6B 3500 and, although the Jaguar was the car of the moment, the Rover may have been better value for money.

 By now Triumph had started to lose money as well and BLMC was being kept afloat by the profits of Leyland Vehicles, Jaguar and Rover, profits which were diverted into Austin Morris instead of being re-invested in the companies that generated them in the first place.
 Rover had to make do with a Mk2 version of the P6, announced in 1970 which featured various cosmetic changes, including the use of the P6B V8 bonnet pressing, which featured twin power bulges, for all models including the four cylinder versions.

-It was not until 1971 that the manual 3500S model was launched (using a strengthened version of the standard P6 gearbox), and thanks to its arrival, sales continued to rise, and by mid 1972 Solihull was producing 1000 cars per week.
+It was not until 1971 that the manual 3500S model was launched (using a strengthened version of the standard P6 gearbox) and, thanks to its arrival, sales continued to rise – by mid-1972 Solihull was producing 1000 cars per week.
 This really was a remarkable achievement some eight years after its introduction, but proved the rightness of the concept, even if by Spen King‘s own admission, Rover purchasing the V8 from General Motors was not unanimously supported within the company.

-‘Once it was right I had to engineer a very rapid increase in production, up to 600-650 a week by about 1965 on a single shift.
+He continued: ‘Once it was right, I had to engineer a very rapid increase in production, up to 600-650 a week by about 1965 on a single shift.
 Then Bill Martin-Hurst did the V8 engine deal and when we put that into the 2000 it increased the potential of the vehicle very considerably.
 We went on to two shifts and production went up to 800-850 a week.

 ‘So the £11.5 million invested at the time in the project has certainly paid off.
 It amazes me now to think that one could ever have done the new engine and gearbox and all the plant for the car assembly and finishing including the new buildings all for a mere £11.5 million.’